jinglescode/time-series-forecasting-tensorflowjs/README.md

 **The model has never seen similar data in the past**.
 In March 2020, where the market dipped and recovered within a month or two, this has never happened in history.
 The model is likely to fail to predict drastic changes in stock prices during those periods.

+**Price data is not scaled**.
+LSTMs are intrinsically sensitive to the scale of the input data.
+Thus, it is crucial to normalize the data.
+Standard min-max normalization has been included in the script, but if your model isn't performing, this is one area you can dig deeper.

 **We can add more features**.
 In a general sense, more features tend to make the model perform better.
 We can include trading indicators such as Moving average convergence divergence (MACD), Relative strength index (RSI), or Bollinger bands.

 **Add even more features**.
 Another amazing API that [Alpha Vantage API](https://www.alphavantage.co/documentation/#fundamentals) provides is Fundamental Data.
 This means that you can also include annual and quarterly income statements and cash flows for the company of interest.
 Who knows, those features might be useful.